Description

 Where LTX 140 mm Plugs Perform Best — Standard 100 mm Semi-Detached EWI

-The LTX 140 mm plug is the matched mechanical fixing for 100 mm EPS and XPS boards on UK external wall insulation projects, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete substrates under ETA-16/0509 assessment to ETAG 014.
-Its 30 mm effective embedment into the structural substrate — rising to 50 mm in aerated concrete — delivers characteristic pull-out resistance of 0.75 kN in concrete C20/25, 0.60 kN in solid clay brick, and 0.60 kN in calcium silicate hollow block, comfortably above design loads for typical UK two-storey domestic wind exposures.
-The 140 mm length forms part of the wider fixing accessories range, where each plug length corresponds to a specific board thickness band.
+The LTX 140 mm plug is the matched mechanical fixing for 100 mm EPS and XPS boards on UK external wall insulation projects, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete under ETA-16/0509 assessment to ETAG 014.
+Its 30 mm effective embedment — rising to 50 mm in aerated concrete — delivers characteristic pull-out of 0.75 kN in concrete C20/25, 0.60 kN in solid clay brick, and 0.60 kN in calcium silicate hollow block, comfortably above design loads for typical UK two-storey domestic wind exposures.
+The 140 mm length sits mid-range within the fixing accessories range, where each length corresponds to a specific board-thickness band.

-100 mm graphite EPS is the headline thickness for semi-detached and end-terrace EWI in the UK because it crosses the threshold where the U-value improvement is genuinely felt in heating bills and EPC ratings — typically a step from D-rated to C-rated performance on a 1950s–1970s semi.
-On retrofit walls carrying 20 mm of existing plaster the same plug handles 80 mm boards with surface mounting or 100 mm with immersed mounting.
-The 60 mm pressure flange spreads the clamping load broadly across the board face and its moulded adhesive-pocket profile gives the basecoat a positive mechanical key directly over each fixing point.
+100 mm graphite EPS is the headline thickness for semi-detached and end-terrace EWI because it crosses the point where the U-value improvement is genuinely felt in heating bills and EPC ratings, typically a step from D-rated to C-rated on a mid-century semi.
+On retrofit walls carrying 20 mm of existing plaster the same plug handles 80 mm boards surface-mounted or 100 mm immersed.
+The 60 mm pressure flange spreads clamping load broadly and its adhesive-pocket profile keys the basecoat directly over each fixing point.

 Why Specifiers Choose the LTX 140 mm Plug

-- Matched to the semi-detached standard specification: 100 mm graphite EPS is the thickness most housing associations and private homeowners settle on for a noticeable U-value improvement without the build-up cost of deeper retrofit panels.
-The 140 mm plug is the length engineered for that board on clean new-build masonry, with no compromise on embedment.
+- Matched to the semi-detached standard specification: 100 mm graphite EPS is the thickness most housing associations and homeowners settle on for a noticeable U-value improvement without the build-up cost of deeper panels, and the 140 mm plug is engineered for that board on clean masonry with no compromise on embedment.

-- Virtually zero thermal bridging at every fixing point: All-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed.
-Across the hundreds of fixings on a typical semi, the cumulative thermal benefit is genuine — and the facade avoids the "ladybird" cap-pattern that betrays cold-bridged fixings in damp UK weather.
+- Virtually zero thermal bridging at every fixing point: all-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed, so across the hundreds of fixings on a typical semi the cumulative thermal benefit is genuine and no cap-pattern appears on the finished facade.

-- Three-substrate pull-out data covers cavity-wall outer leaves: ETA-16/0509 publishes verified pull-out values in concrete (0.75 kN), solid clay brick (0.60 kN), and calcium silicate hollow block (0.60 kN).
-On a cavity-wall semi where the inner leaf is concrete block and the outer leaf is facing brick, the plug performs predictably in both.
+- Three-substrate pull-out data covers cavity-wall outer leaves: ETA-16/0509 publishes verified pull-out in concrete (0.75 kN), solid clay brick (0.60 kN), and calcium silicate hollow block (0.60 kN), so on a cavity-wall semi with a concrete-block inner leaf and facing-brick outer leaf the plug performs predictably in both.

-- Five-substrate ETA certification under one product code: Beyond the three published pull-out values, the LTX-10 range is certified for perforated brick (including Porotherm), lightweight aggregate block, and autoclaved aerated concrete — covering UK semi-detached construction from 1930s clay brick through to modern blockwork extensions.
+- Five-substrate ETA certification under one product code: beyond the three published pull-out values, the LTX-10 range is certified for perforated brick, lightweight aggregate block, and autoclaved aerated concrete — covering UK semi construction from 1930s clay brick through to modern blockwork extensions.

-- Glass-fibre reinforced pin drives true at 140 mm: Longer plugs amplify any pin deflection during hammer impact.
-Glass-fibre reinforcement keeps the polyamide pin rigid through the full 140 mm sleeve length, maintaining a straight drive path even in dense engineering brick or post-war high-strength concrete.
+- Glass-fibre reinforced pin drives true at 140 mm: longer plugs amplify any pin deflection during hammer impact, and glass-fibre reinforcement keeps the polyamide pin rigid through the full sleeve length, maintaining a straight drive path even in dense engineering brick or high-strength concrete.

 Technical Specifications — LTX-10140 Data Sheet Highlights